The Bionic guide to invoice financing

 There are a few different types of business finance options, from a straightforward bank loan to a more bespoke arrangement, like invoice financing.
 At Bionic, we understand that your business is unique and has unique needs.
-That’s why our team of experts is on hand to help you find you the very best deals available, so you can concentrate on what you do best.
+That’s why our team of experts is on hand to help you find the very best solution for your business, so you can concentrate on what you do best.

 What is invoice financing?

 Invoice financing is a way that small businesses can maintain cashflow while waiting for customers to pay for goods or services.
 Although there are several different ways that invoice financing works, in simple terms, it’s borrowing against the value of unpaid invoices.

 A third party - often a bank - will, in effect, buy up your invoices so that you can access the money you are owed quicker.
 The bank will pay a percentage of the invoice upfront, with the rest settled once the customer has paid for the goods or services your business provided.

 There are three main types of invoice financing typically available to UK businesses:

 - Invoice financing

 This type of financing can be helpful as it allows you to pay your employees and suppliers, or to reinvest and grow your business, without having to chase overdue payments from customers.
 It’s often used by businesses that could otherwise run into short-term cashflow difficulties.

 How does invoice financing work?